NSS-Data-Instructional-Stuff/data_science/AWS/ec2_practice/README.md

 8. We are finally ready to work in jupyter.
 Make sure that you have activated the environment that you installed and then launch jupyter.
 Open your browser (on your local machine) and navigate to the url displayed.

-9. There is a file that is contained in the `nss-ds4` bucket on `s3` at the address `s3://nss-ds4/data/Metro_Credit_Card_Transactions.csv`.
+9. There is a file that is contained in the `nss-ds5` bucket on `s3` at the address `s3://nss-ds5/data/Metro_Credit_Card_Transactions.csv`.
 Read this file into a pandas dataframe.
+(To get the file to your ec2 instance, you can use the AWS cli, boto3, or just use `read_csv` and point to the file, which is possible by using the `s3fs` library.)
 Once you have done this, find the top 4 merchants by total `Transaction Amount` for the metro police deparment.
 Create some kind of visualization for this and export your result to a `png` file with your group's name in the file name.

-10. Finally, exit jupyter and make use of the AWS cli to copy your png file to the `nss-ds4` bucket into the `images` folder.
+10. Finally, exit jupyter and make use of the AWS cli to copy your png file to the `nss-ds5` bucket into the `images` folder.
 See https://docs.aws.amazon.com/cli/latest/reference/s3/cp.html if you need help with this.